 Before landing at BRC, you worked with other prominent companies, including Jack Morton Productions and Iwerks Entertainment in the Don Iwerks days.
 How did the transition unfold?

 I met Bob Rogers, founder of BRC Imagination Arts, in 1993.
 With Iwerks, I was involved in 5 corporate pavilions for Taejon Expo 93 and we hired BRC to do the film “Postcards” for the Korean Airlines Pavilion.
 Family stuff took me to the UK.
 My husband is an academic and we were both traveling quite a lot.
 I got pregnant, and he got a position, and it was time to settle down.
 It was a hard decision but it was one of those things where you have to put family first.

-When I left BRC I thought that was going to be it, but after about a year Scott Ault, then managing director of BRC’s Amsterdam office and now BRC’s Chief Operating Officer, recruited me to work for BRC in the UK.
+When I left BRC I thought that was going to be it, but after about a year Scott Ault, the former COO of BRC and previously managing director of BRC’s Amsterdam office, recruited me to work for BRC in the UK.
 It worked really well.
-Because of the knowledge I had from working with Bob and the team in Burbank, I knew what we could bring to the market.
-Bart Dohmen is now MD for BRC Europe, and I have a great working relationship with him.
+Because of the knowledge I had from working with Bob and the team in Burbank, I knew what we could bring to the market, and I had relationships with BRC’s people in Europe.
 Oftentimes people we need for projects in Europe are based at company hubs in the UK.

 How do you juggle the multiple time zones on international projects?

 Who’s going to be the unlucky one to get the 2:00 am slot on the conference call?